nidhaloff/igel/README.rst

         # model definition
         model:
             # in the type field, you can write the type of problem you want to solve.
-Whether regression or classification
+Whether regression, classification or clustering
             # Then, provide the algorithm you want to use on the data.
 Here I'm using the random forest algorithm
             type: classification
             algorithm: RandomForest     # make sure you write the name of the algorithm in pascal case